Dan-Levi/RustBoot/README.md

 2. Drag and drop enabled plugin GUI for adding, removing, activating and deactivating plugins
 3. Timed events.
 A great tool for automating announcements and events without the need of extra plugins
 4. Realtime monitoring of logs.
 Look at the logs directly in the app at any given time in realtime
-5. Player moderation. kick, ban, moderator, unmoderator.
+5. Player moderation. kick, kill, ban/unban, make moderator, remove moderator privileges
 6. Itembrowser.
-Give players items and blueprints through 7 .Realtime monitoring of chat messages
+Give players items and blueprints through the integrated itembrowser
+7. Realtime monitoring of chat messages

 ## Motivation